thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step1:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-1-ce.png
-        title: 'Login to your ThingsBoard instance and navigate to the "Entities".
-Then click the "Devices" page;'
+        title: 'Login to your ThingsBoard instance and navigate to the "Entities" section.
+Then go to the "Devices" page;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-2-ce.png
         title: 'Click on the "+" icon in the top right corner of the table and then select "Add new device";'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-3-ce.png
-        title: 'Input device name.
+        title: 'Enter device name.
 For example, "My New Device".
 No other changes required at this time.
 Click "Add" to add the device;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-connectivity-1-ce.png
         title: 'The window to check the device&#39;s connection to ThingsBoard will open.
 This step is optional.
 Select the messaging protocol and your operating system.
-Install the necessary client tools and copy the command;'
+Then install the necessary client tools and copy the command;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-connectivity-3-ce.png
         title: 'Execute previously copied command.
 The device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.
 Then, close connectivity window;'